 | Zapala | ~400 km | Single-shift |

 API 19C / ISO 13503-2.
 SGS Minerals (Chile) report on attrition and granulometry.
-The geology, the mine plan and the plant design have been independently validated, and the CAPEX budget was priced by CDE Global (Ireland) for a 200 TPH wash plant.
+The geology, the mine plan and the plant design have been independently validated.
+Phase 1 runs a US$1.4M second-hand 50 t/hr wash plant; the new-build CAPEX benchmark was priced by CDE Global (Ireland) for a 200 t/hr plant (the Phase 2 expansion option).

-At 15,000 t/month full Phase 1 capacity, the deposit supports 37+ years of extraction.
+At 15,000 t/month full Phase 1 capacity, the deposit supports about 18 years of extraction.
 That duration underwrites long-term take-or-pay structures and supports the investment thesis for a dedicated regional proppant origin.